mre/endler.dev/content/2020/folklore/index.md

 ## Cursor

-_Today's meaning: Indicates the current position on a computer screen._
+_Today's meaning: a visual cue (such as a flashing vertical line) on a video display that indicates position (as for data entry).
+[Merriam-Webster](https://www.merriam-webster.com/dictionary/cursor)_

 _Cursor_ is Latin for _runner_.
 A cursor is the name given to the transparent slide engraved with a hairline that is used for marking a point on a slide rule.